 There’s an important caveat to understand regarding this method: sugar only dissolves in water.
 Not fat.
-In fact, you can dissolve a lot of sugar in water — twice the amount by weight of sugar in any amount of water.
+In fact, you can dissolve a lot of sugar in water — twice the amount by weight of sugar in any amount of water as discussed by Dr. Pia Sorensen in Adam Ragusa’s video on investigating how brownie skin forms.
 If you’ve ever made simple syrup you know how sugar can dissolve completely into water.
 That same effect won’t happen if you heat oil and add sugar.

 About twenty percent of butter is made of water.
 If that water content is hot from melting the butter when you add in the sugar, it will dissolve more readily into the water.
 This helps to create that shiny crust, not just on brownies but also chocolate cookies and even chocolate chip cookies using melted butter.
 I always add the sugar into the hot butter.
 Look what happens when you don’t:

 It has the added benefit of cooling the butter more quickly so you can add your eggs sooner without scrambling them.

 I first experimented with this technique of whisking the sugar into the eggs back in 2012.
 It helps to agitate the sugar to better dissolve into the water content of the egg whites and for the sugar and egg proteins to form bonds.

 I originally learned about it from ScientificallySweet.com, but this meringue technique can actually be traced back as far as 1929, as Stella Parks describes in her recipe book, BraveTart: Iconic American Desserts, when discussing how Swans Down changed the brownie game by publishing a brownie recipe in a mail order cookbooklet where the “directions called for whipping the eggs with sugar and for melting the butter and chocolate into a sort of ganache.
 This made brownies more fudgy than cakey…”